dadi/publish/docs/components/Button.md

 ### `children`

-The text to be rendered inside the button.
+The text/elements to be rendered inside the button.

 - type: `node`